sanserg/fun-anomaly/README.md

 git commit -m "my function changes" git push origin master
 ```
-* Add function to your new Buildings Entity Type
+* Add function to the Entity Type that you created earlier that has your metrics data to run anomaly function on.
 ```
 Explore > Entity Types > Buildings > Add Data > Search on WeatherHTTPPreload
 ```
 ![Select function ](./images/create_new_data.png)

-* Set values for your Building Insights tenant and credentials or other IOT Device REST Service.
+* Set values for your anomaly function.
 ```
-URL = enter your Building Insights Service tenant_ID username	= enter your Building Insights user id password = enter your Building Insights password request  = Select Get from drop down
+URL = enter
+a
+b
+C
 ```
 ![credentials](./images/function-tenant.png)